 biggest house in town, his dissertation encouraged crowds of others to follow

-There continue to be more modern takes on the health-giving properties of life near the sea – and three of these are related in a recent story.
+There continue to be more modern takes on the health-giving properties of life near the sea.

 Rejuvenate your body and mind